 - Material for which preservation is the responsibility of another repository e.g. South West Heritage Trust.

-- Material that cannot be effectively and efficiently preserved in perpetuity in the Bishopsteignton Heritage Hub without significant risk to itself or other material/staff/volunteers/visitors.
+- Analogue material that cannot be effectively and efficiently preserved in perpetuity in the Bishopsteignton Heritage Hub without significant risk to itself or other material/staff/volunteers/visitors.

 Appraisal & Disposal